MLB Midseason Position Power Rankings: B/R's Top 30 First Basemen

 What you see is what you get with slugger Chris Davis.

-He's going to hit a lot of home runs, he's going to go on some serious hot streaks and he's going to strike out at ton—in fact, he's fanning at a career-high 38.0 percent rate so far this year.
+He's going to hit a lot of home runs, he's going to go on some serious hot streaks, and he's going to strike out at ton—in fact, he's fanning at a career-high 38.0 percent rate so far this year.

-The 31-year-old is a solid defender at first base who is also capable of playing corner outfield and third base in a pinch and he walks enough to at least somewhat offset his low batting average, but he'll still have a hard time living up to that $161 million contract in the years to come.
+The 31-year-old is a solid defender at first base who is also capable of playing corner outfield and third base in a pinch.
+He walks enough to at least somewhat offset his low batting average, but he'll still have a hard time living up to that $161 million contract in the years to come.

 20. Miguel Cabrera, Detroit Tigers (Preseason Rank: 3)